BROOKLYN

 The conclusion of undue burden or non-availability is an institutional decision to be made by the Digital Accessibility Coordinator in consultation with the affected unit and others with relevant perspective or expertise.
 An exemption does not relieve the University from meeting legal obligations to make reasonable accommodations to users upon request to access the digital content/resources in an equally effective and accessible alternative manner.

 Those responsible for obtaining and creating digital content must monitor and evaluate their content on a regular basis.
-Questions or concerns regarding compliance with the policy or standards should be reported on the Digital Accessibility Form (will create & provide link to form).
+Questions or concerns regarding compliance with the policy or standards should be reported by emailing the Digital Accessibility Program at [email protected].
 All questions and concerns will be directed to the appropriate PC Accessibility Liaisons to address issues of accessibility with digital content and/or resources.
 The liaison is responsible for contacting the individual responsible for the material who must correct the accessibility issues in a timely manner, justify why modifying the content/resource would create an undue hardship for the University, and/or work with the Office of Student Accessibility Services to identify a reasonable accommodation that provides equal access.
 If the employee does not provide a satisfactory response to the accessibility issue, the liaison will contact their PC member who will address the issue, in consultation with the Digital Accessibility Coordinator, if necessary.

 Effective: 8/1/2019